Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling: Introduction

 \section{Introduction}

-Expensive multi-objective optimization problems (EMOPs) are crucial in black-box optimization, aiming to identify optimal trade-off solutions among multiple conflicting criteria under limited evaluation budgets~\cite{parego-1, pareto-n}.
-Due to their focus on conflicting objective functions and costly evaluations, EMOP formulations have been applied to a plethora of real-world applications encompassing materials discovery~\cite{Merchant2023, beichen2024}, drug discovery~\cite{shin2025offline, moo-gflownet}, and robotics~\cite{ICRA-1, ICRA-2}.
+Expensive multi-objective optimization problems (EMOPs) are crucial in black-box optimization, aiming to identify optimal trade-off solutions among multiple conflicting criteria under limited evaluation budgets~\cite{parego-1,pareto-n}.
+Due to their focus on conflicting objective functions and costly evaluations, EMOP formulations have been applied to a plethora of real-world applications encompassing materials discovery~\cite{beichen2024}, drug discovery~\cite{moo-gflownet}, and robotics~\cite{ICRA-1,ICRA-2}.

 To efficiently identify trade-off solutions, surrogate modeling has become essential for reducing the cost of evaluating expensive objectives.
 Among these, multi-objective Bayesian optimization (MOBO) stands out as the leading strategy.
-MOBO methods have been widely used for identifying finite sets of Pareto optimal solutions by scalarizing multiple objectives into single objectives~\cite{parego-1, sms-ego, parego-2} or by optimizing metrics such as expected hypervolume improvement~\cite{ehvi-1, ehvi-3, ehvi-4} and uncertainty reduction~\cite{uncertainty-1, uncertainty-2, uncertainty-3, uncertainty-4}.
-To move beyond these finite solution‑set approximations and directly model the entire trade‑off surface, recent efforts have extended MOBO to continuous Pareto‑manifold learning~\cite{moo-psl, moo-DA, moo-DM}.
+MOBO methods have been widely utilized for searching finite sets of Pareto Sets by scalarizing multiple objectives into single objectives~\cite{parego-1,parego-2} or by optimizing indicators such as expected Hypervolume improvement~\cite{ehvi-1,ehvi-3} and uncertainty reduction~\cite{uncertainty-1,uncertainty-2,uncertainty-3,uncertainty-4}.
+To move beyond these finite solution-set approximations and directly model the entire Pareto front, recent studies have extended MOBO to continuous Pareto‑manifold learning methods~\cite{moo-psl,CDM-PSL,PPSL-AAAI}.